turi-code/userguide/deployment/pred-working-with-objects.md

 deployment.remove('get-similar-products')
 ```

 Note that this call will fail if the model is referred to by a policy or an alias (see [chapter about experimentation](pred-experimentation.html)).
-You can find out whether such a dependency exist by calling [PredictiveService.get_endpoint_dependencies](TBD).
+You can find out whether such a dependency exist by calling [`PredictiveService.get_endpoint_dependencies`](https://dato.com/products/create/docs/generated/graphlab.deploy.PredictiveService.get_endpoint_dependencies.html).